 Angelou also wrote an autobiography with a similar title, I Know Why the Caged Bird Sings.
-It is clear that this title had great significance to Angelou, as it was the title of her entire life story.
-In her autobiography, she talked about the struggle of being a black author and poet.
-She often felt that her words were not heard because of the color of her skin.
-She felt that in some ways, she was still experiencing slavery.
-Although African American people were free people in Angelou’s time, there were still many restrictions on them in society, making it so that many black Americans did not feel free at all.
+This title had great significance to Angelou, as it was the title of her entire life story.
+In her autobiography, she talked about the struggle of being a Black author and poet.
+She often felt that her words were not heard because of the color of her skin and sought to express her experience and that of others in her contemporary moment through the lines of this text.

 Explore Caged Bird

-The free bird flies around the wind currents, feeling as though the sky belongs to him.
+The free bird flies around the wind currents, feeling like the sky belongs to him.
 On the other hand, the caged bird can barely move in its prison.
-It’s angry and frustrated. its wings are clipped and its feet are tied together.
-All it can do is sing fearfully of the things it wants and does not know.
-It sings for its freedom and everyone, even those far distant, can hear its song.
+It’s angry and frustrating.
+Its wings are clipped, and its feet are tied together.
+All it can do is sing fearfully of what it wants and does not know.
+It sings for its freedom, and everyone, even far distant, can hear its song.

-All the while, the free bird is focused on the breeze, the sounds the trees make, the words in the ground he’s planning on eating.
-Once more, the speaker reiterates the fact that the birds feels as though it owns the sky.
-The poem concludes with the caged bird singing once more, as the poet repeats the third stanza in its entirety.
+All the while, the free bird is focused on the breeze, the sounds the trees make, and the words in the ground he’s planning on eating.
+Once more, the speaker reiterates the fact that the bird feels as though it owns the sky.
+The poem concludes with the caged bird singing once more as the poet repeats the third stanza in its entirety.

 You can read the full poem here.

 ‘Caged Bird’ is filled with powerful themes.
 These include racial oppression, freedom/captivity, and happiness/sorrow.
 These themes are all wrapped together in ‘Caged Bird’ through Angelou’s depiction of the two birds, one free and one caged.